 The Good: 52 #46 was a solid read.
 Even though 52 #46 certainly wasn’t as good as the past several issues, I still liked it.
 The writers took this issue to let the reader catch his breath.
 The writers have thrown a ton at us over the past several issues, so it was necessary that the reader not feel totally overwhelmed.
 So, the writers slowed down the pacing with this issue and set the stage for the final sprint to the end of this series.

 I really liked how the writers handled the mad scientists.
 I dig the different reactions to Black Adam’s attack that the various mad scientists showed.
-The vast majority of the evil scientist are scared to death.
-They you have the calm cool and collected Sivana who looks forward to Black Adam’s arrival.
-You have Morrow more pre-occupied with winning the E-bay auction for the Red Tornado head.
+The vast majority of the evil scientists are scared to death.
+You have the calm cool and collected Sivana who looks forward to Black Adam’s arrival.
+You have Morrow more preoccupied with winning the eBay auction for the Red Tornado head.
 Then you have I.Q. having the testicular fortitude to give the rallying speech to the other scientists.
 You have Dr. Cales completely going off the deep end as she fully realizes the horrors that they have committed.

 I liked how the writers tapped into the psyche of the mad scientists as those dorky nerdy little kids that always got picked on in high school.
-And who better to play the role of the super jock then the all powerful and arrogant Black Adam.
+And who better to play the role of the super jock than the all-powerful and arrogant Black Adam.
 I thought it was neat how I.Q. tapped into this inner shame that burns inside each mad scientist and used that shame to give them the courage to finally defeat a big bad bully.

 We also get some interesting hints from Dr. Cale.
 She talks about the forces of evil gathering for a final crisis.
 She talks about how this is all bigger than Intergang and that there are “others” already out there walking among us.
 Could Dr. Cale be referencing yet another “Crisis” like the previous two that we have already seen in the DC Universe?
 And who are these others that walk among us?
 I am completely intrigued by Dr. Cales’ cryptic statements.
 I’m definitely looking forward to the answers to these questions that hopefully get answered during World War III.